 The No ‘Poo Method

 Liz affectionately calls this hair method the “No ‘Poo Method.”
 You can read about her trying it out here, and her results are here.
 She got this method from another health blogger, who got it from another.
 It’s all over the internet if you’re curious.
-You can see some before, during and after photos of the No ‘Poo Method here.

 The No’ Poo Method requires stuff you have around your house already and you’re not going to believe what it’ll do for you hair.